andru-oca/24017-big-data/readme.md

 FROM alumno a
 INNER JOIN modelado m ON m.id_alumno = a.id_alumno
 INNER JOIN instructor i ON i.id_instructor = m.id_instructor
-WHERE a.nombre = 'Uta' AND a.apellido = 'Domanek';
+WHERE a.nombre = 'Uta' AND a.apellido = 'Domanek';lenge

 ```